johnspray74/ALAExample/README.md

 Question for thought: How many applications could you read the source code and understand it like we have just done right here in the readme?
 This diagram is not just documentation, it is source code.
 In this case we have hand translated the diagram into readable code which you can see in Application.cs.
 We have done this to connect the dots on how we get the diagram to execute without any magic.
 However, if the application gets much larger, we would want to auto-generate the code.

-(We have a tool called GALADE (not used for this example) but would love help to do other graphical tools in Visual Studio and Eclipse working.
-GALADE features automatic layout of the entire diagram so that the developer can concentrate on expressing user stories and inventing the needed abstractions.)

 To see the diagram executing, just download and execute the solution in Visual Studio.
 You will be able to use the application as shown by the gif below.
 (Not shown in the diagram is that we have wired in a software simulation of a real device to the COM port).

 ![Application screenshot](Application/Application-demo.gif)